wustl-oncology/immuno_gcp_wdl_local/README.md

 gcloud config list
 ```

+The `gcloud config list` command can be used to remind yourself how you are currently authenticated to use Google Cloud Services.
+This can be helpful because on your host machine, you will be authenticated using your personal account.
+However, on the Google VM where the workflow will be orchestrated by Cromwell, you will be authenticated using a "service" account.

 ### Set up cloud account and bucket
 Run the following command and make note of the "Service Account" returned (e.g. "cromwell-server@test-immuno.iam.gserviceaccount.com").